-OS1.
-Old Stable Yard, at Hall Farm, amounting to 1.6 hectares of land, is allocated to the development of a maximum of 30 residential dwellings and public open space.

-OS2.
-The development should also include at least three bungalows and three 2 or 3bedroom houses that would meet the development's share of the requirement for affordable housing, and BRCC's recommendation relating to retirement properties and starter homes in the sense of being affordable by average first-time buyers.
-The development should also comply with the requirements for a site comprising this number of dwellings in the Bedford Borough Council policy relating to housing mix.

-OS3 No dwellings on this development should extend more than two stories from ground level
+- OS1.
+Old Stable Yard, at Hall Farm, amounting to 1.6 hectares of land, is allocated to the development of a maximum of 30 residential dwellings and public open space. - OS2.
+The development shall also include at least three bungalows and three 2 or 3-bedroom houses to meet the development's share of the requirement for affordable housing, and BRCC's recommendation relating to retirement properties and starter homes in the sense of being affordable by average first-time buyers.
+The development shall also comply with the requirements for a site comprising this number of dwellings in the Bedford Borough Council policy relating to housing mix. - OS3.
+No dwellings on this development shall extend more than two stories from ground level. - OS4.

-OS4.
 A permissive pedestrian and cycle track for residents and visitors shall be constructed through Bromham Park Estate land to provide a sustainable and safe link between Old Stable Yard and village facilities.

-OS5.
+A Section 106 Agreement shall be completed between the local planning authority and the landowner of Bromham Park Estate to provide for the design, provision and future maintenance of the pedestrian and cycle track prior to the grant of planning permission for the residential development of Old Stable Yard.
+The track shall be completed and open for use prior to the occupation of the first new dwelling. - OS5.
 New public green open space shall be created on the development in accordance with Policy AD28 of Bedford Borough Council's Allocations and Designations Local Plan.

-OS6.
+Provision of public green open space shall be included within the planning application for the development of the site.
+A Section 106 Agreement which includes the timescale for provision of the public green open space shall be reached prior to the grant of any planning permission. - OS6.
 The site must comply with development plan requirements relating to flood risk and sustainable drainage systems.
-Natural England and the Environment Agency must be satisfied that sites designated under European Directive 92/43/EEC will not be adversely affected.

-OS7 Given that the site is located in an area with high archaeological and built heritage interest the developer must work in conjunction with Bedford Borough Historic Environment Team to comply with the Bedford Borough Local Plan strategic policy relating to the historic environment and heritage assets and any relevant legislation.
-In particular, any planning application relating to this site should be accompanied by -

-- > a detailed Heritage Statement describing the significance of nearby listed buildings, the contribution that 'setting' makes to their significance, the impact that the development would have on the listed buildings, and any measures proposed to mitigate the impact; - > a detailed earthworks survey, together with the results of an archaeological evaluation, the scope of which should be agreed with Bedford Borough Council; and - > further details of the 'ecological enhancement area' proposed immediately south of the site and whether it would involve works that would impact on earthworks and below-ground remains.
+Natural England and the Environment Agency must be satisfied that sites designated under European Directive 92/43/EEC will not be adversely affected. - OS7.
+Given that the site is located in an area with high archaeological and built heritage interest the developer must work in conjunction with Bedford Borough Historic Environment Team to comply with the Bedford Borough Local Plan strategic policy relating to the historic environment and heritage assets and any relevant legislation.
+In particular, any planning application relating to this site shall be accompanied by - a detailed Heritage Statement describing the significance of nearby listed buildings, the contribution that 'setting' makes to their significance, the impact that the development would have on the listed buildings, and any measures proposed to mitigate the impact; - a detailed earthworks survey, together with the results of an archaeological evaluation, the scope of which shall be agreed with Bedford Borough Council; and